neo451/feed.nvim/README.md

 > [!WARNING]
+> This project is young, expect breaking changes, and for now there's a nasty bug if you are on neovim stable [#125](https://github.com/neo451/feed.nvim/issues/125#issuecomment-2612966517), recommand to use nightly or wait for the coming release of 0.11
+>
-> This project is young, expect breaking changes, but usage should be fun and seamless, go ahead and enjoy!
+> other than that usage should be fun and smooth, go ahead and enjoy!
 >
 > see [Roadmap](https://github.com/neo451/feed.nvim/wiki/Roadmap) for where this project goes.